-The hiking trail is perfect for runners and walkers but not for mountain bikers as it has a small elevation and might be quite crowded, especially during summer weekends.
+The hiking trail is perfect for runners and walkers but not for mountain bikers.
+It has a small elevation and might be quite crowded, especially during summer weekends.

 Follow the trail to these Austin water falls and climb on top of the falls.
-If you are a good swimmer and want to feel the adrenaline pumping into your veins, try jumping from the top of the falls into the pool.
+If you are a good swimmer here you can feel the adrenaline pumping into your veins.
+Just try jumping from the top of the falls into the pool.

-There is also a swing rope from where you can jump into the pool, so prepare for a day full of fun and outdoor activities.
+There is also a swing rope from where you can jump into the pool.
+Prepare for a day full of fun and outdoor activities.

-The pool from the bottom of the falls is deep enough for a safe jump from the cliffs and large enough to swim on a hot day of Texan summer.
+The pool from the bottom of the falls is deep enough for a safe jump from the cliffs.
+It is large enough to swim on a hot day of Texan summer.

-There are designated places where you can have a picnic, so pack your picnic basket with your snacks, sandwiches, and water to stay hydrated the whole day.
+There are designated places where you can have a picnic.
+Pack your picnic basket with your snacks, sandwiches, and water to stay hydrated the whole day.

-You don’t have to pay any fee to visit the state park where the waterfall is located and because of the incredible scenery and closeness to Austin, the place becomes really crowded in summer and on weekends.
+You don’t have to pay any fee to visit the state park where the waterfall is located.
+Because of the incredible scenery and closeness to Austin, the place becomes crowded in summer and on weekends.

-In the vicinity of the waterfalls, there are also a few beaches and swimming holes that you can visit, out of which the most beautiful ones are Barton Springs Pool Beach, Campbell’s Hole Beach, and West Lake Beach.
+In the vicinity of the waterfalls, there are also a few beaches and swimming holes that you can visit.
+The most beautiful ones are Barton Springs Pool Beach, Campbell’s Hole Beach, and West Lake Beach.

 3. Gorman Falls

-Located a little bit further from Austin, Gorman waterfalls Austin Texas should be included in your travel list when visiting Austin area.
+Located a little bit further from Austin, Gorman waterfalls Austin Texas should be included in your travel list.

 These falls inside Colorado Bend State Park are beautiful and worth paying a visit to.